The default Configurator setup is a great starting point for quickly providing configuration hooks for

 application and its subsystems, then each subsystem's configured properties will be nested inside a

-child object.
-This child object can then be used in isolation to safely initialize that subsystem, without
+property object.
+This property object can then be used in isolation to safely initialize that subsystem, without

 extraneous data leaking in.
 This reduces the "dig through a random bag of whatever" output